 Kari Joseph Olsen, Ph.D., CPA, CMA

-Kari Joseph Olsen is the Assistant Professor of Accounting at Utah State University and has published research on management control systems and personality characteristics in the Journal of Management Accounting Research, Journal of the America Taxation Association, and in Issues in Accounting Education.
-He received his Ph.D. in accounting from the University of Southern California in 2015, and he received his M.S. and B.S. in accounting from BYU in 2009.
+Kari Joseph Olsen, Ph.D., CPA, CMA is an Associate Professor of Accounting at Utah Valley University and has published research on management control systems and personality characteristics in the The Accounting Review, Journal of Management, Journal of Management Accounting Research, Accounting Horizons, Journal of Business Ethics, Journal of the America Taxation Association, and in Issues in Accounting Education.
 He teaches management accounting, and his research interests are in management control systems, performance feedback, and personality characteristics.
 Through his years of teaching, he has received various awards, including the UVU MBA Outstanding Faculty award (2019), the USC Mary Pickford Foundation Doctoral Teaching Award (2014), and the USC Marshall Ph.D.
 Teaching Award (2013).

 Participant: I became a CMA initially.
 This may sound cheesy but my professor at BYU was Monte Swain.
 I worked as his research assistant and I’d see his business card lying in the office and had